 Hepatitis (sometimes shortened to hep) is an inflammation of the liver.
-The liver is a large organ on the right-hand side of your body that turns food into energy and filters toxins such as alcohol.
+This large organ is on the right side of your body and has many functions, including turning your food into energy and filtering toxins such as alcohol out of your blood.

 What causes hepatitis?